bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : REQUIRED.
 The value of the access token as a
               string.
 The value is opaque to the RC.
-The value SHOULD be limited to ASCII characters to facilitate transmission over HTTP headers and elements without additional encoding.
+The value SHOULD be limited to ASCII characters to facilitate transmission over HTTP headers within other protocols without requiring additional encoding.

 proof
 : REQUIRED.
 The proofing presentation
               mechanism used for presenting this access token to an RS.
+See
-See [the section on using access tokens](#use-access-token) for details on possible values to this field and their requirements.
+              {{use-access-token}} for details on possible values to this field and their requirements.

 manage
 : OPTIONAL.
 The management URI for this
               access token.
-If provided, the RC MAY manage its access token as described in [managing an access token lifecycle](#token-management).
-This URI MUST NOT include the access token value and MAY be different for each access token.
+If provided, the RC MAY manage its access token as described in {{token-management}}.
+This management URI is a function of the AS and is separate from the RS the RC is requesting access to.
+              This URI MUST NOT include the
+              access token value and SHOULD be different for each access token issued in a request.

 resources
 : OPTIONAL.
 A description of the rights
-              associated with this access token, as defined in [requesting resource access](#response-token-single).
+              associated with this access token, as defined in
+              {{response-token-single}}.
 If included, this MUST reflect the rights associated with the issued access token.
 These rights MAY vary from what was requested by the RC.

 expires_in
 : OPTIONAL.
 The number of seconds in
               which the access will expire.
 The RC MUST NOT use the access token past this time.
-The access token MAY be revoked at any point prior to its expiration.
+An RS MUST NOT accept an access token past this time.
+Note that the access token MAY be revoked by the AS or RS at any point prior to its expiration.

 key
 : The key that the token is bound to, REQUIRED